-- Use two, or at most three, levels for the first concept model. - Use algebra you would be willing to show to the group, even if that requires weak formulations (e.g., the grayed rates in Figure 1 are formulated as open-loop integrations, and two of the time series inputs in Figure 4 should be endogenous rather than exogenous). - Draw the structure by hand first, explaining the icons and structural intent, before showing the computer model. - Begin with a model that is clearly unrealistic in some obvious structural way, so the group can develop it (e.g., the first concept model in the homelessness workshop contained no recidivism).

-- Name variables conceptually, not mathematically (e.g., in Figure 1 the fraction of kids at risk admitted per month is named the "screening policy"). - Add structure that the group would suggest but prepare the additions in advance. - Add structure that makes a dramatic difference in model behavior, usually by adding structure that contains realistic stocks or delays (the gray structures in Figures 1 and 9 are typical). - Show at least two, and at most three, versions of the concept model, with the final version showing the most interesting, most realistic, or most surprising dynamics.
+- · Use two, or at most three, levels for the first concept model. - Use algebra you would be willing to show to the group, even if that requires weak formulations (e.g., the gray rates in Figure 1 are formulated as openloop integrations, and two of the time series inputs in Figure 4 should be endogenous rather than exogenous). - Draw the structure by hand, explaining the icons and structural intent, before showing the computer model. - Begin with a model that is clearly unrealistic in some obvious structural way, so the group can develop it (e.g., the first concept model in the homelessness workshop contained no recidivism). - Name variables conceptually, not mathematically (e.g., in Figure 1 we named the fraction of kids at risk admitted per month the screening policy, guessing that this term would link well with the group's ways of thinking and would focus on the real system). - Add structure that the group would suggest but prepare the additions in advance. - Add structure that makes a dramatic difference in model behavior, usually by adding a feedback structure that contains realistic stocks or delays (the gray structures in Figures 1 and 9 are typical). - Show at least two, and at most three, versions of the concept model, with the final version showing the most interesting, most realistic, or most surprising dynamics.

-The goal of a concise sequence of two or three concept models is a participant group champing at the bit to get into the process of model building, assured that the formal models they will build are flexible tools for thinking realistically about system structure and dynamics, and that they are in control.
+The goal of a concise series of two or three concept models is a participant group eager to get into the process of model building, assured that the formal models they build will be flexible tools for thinking realistically about system structure and dynamics, and that they are in control.

-Do's and don'ts
+Dos and don'ts

-A subset of the group model building scripts the modeling community should develop and share are do's and don'ts -- quickly stated activities or attitudes to definitely follow or definitely avoid.
-We have operated on such guidelines as "Get the group talking as soon as possible;" "Be scrupulously consistent in diagrammatic notation from one diagram to the next, and from hand drawn diagrams to computer displays;" "Script the workshop in detail, but treat the script as a framework for productive improvisation;" "Pay scrupulous attention to the geometry of seating, white boards, computers, projection screens, and the like," and so on.
-Some of our do's and don'ts come from the group process literature, some from intuition, some from the simple necessity of needing consistency from one group model building effort to the next, and some no doubt from our idiosyncratic preferences.
-We are convinced, however, that there are better and worse ways to go about model building in groups and encourage others to contribute to the accumulation and testing of do's and don'ts (See Anderson and Richardson (1994) for a development of these ideas).
+A subset of the group model-building scripts the modeling community should develop and share are dos and don'ts-quickly stated activities or attitudes to definitely follow or definitely avoid.
+We have operated on such guidelines as "Get the group talking as soon as possible," "Be scrupulously consistent in diagrammatic notation from one diagram to the next, and from hand-drawn diagrams to computer displays," "Script the workshop in detail, but treat the script as a framework for productive improvisation," "Pay scrupulous attention to the geometry of seating, white boards, computers, projection screens, and the like," and so on.
+Some of our dos and don'ts come from the group process literature, some from intuition, some from the simple necessity of needing consistency from one group model-building effort to the next, and some no doubt from our idiosyncratic preferences.
+We are convinced, however, that there are better and worse ways to go about building in groups, and we encourge others to contribute to the accumulation and testing of dos and don'ts.
+(See Andersen and Richardson 1994 for a development of these ideas.)